j-sripada/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
 title: Of the many imprisonments possible in the world
-image: /img/home-jumbotron.jpg
+image: /img/dsc_0302-2-.jpg
 heading: About me
-subheading: one of the worst must be to be inarticulate-
-            to be unable to tell another person what you really feel
+subheading: one of the worst must be to be inarticulate- to be unable to tell another person what you really feel
 mainpitch:
-  title:
+  title: " Doctoral Student"
-  description: >

-description: >-
+  description: "Currently working towards my doctoral studies in the field of
+    Mechanical engineering at Nano composites and Mechanics (NCM) lab at University of New Brunswick, Fredericton.
+My research focus is on developing nano composite (ceramic-metallic) powders tailored for high pressure cold spray (HPCS) by applying statistical principles to optimize research design followed by deposition using HPCS.
+The objective of NCM lab is to create high-strength HPCS coatings and additive manufacturing (AM) components driven by the need for industry relevant solutions.
+I graduated from Indian Institute of Technology Kharagpur (IIT KGP) with bachelors and masters in Metallurgical and Materials Engineering.
+As a Materials engineer, my primary area of interest and focus is understanding the role and importance of materials in the world we live in.
+With an interest in concurrent technologies and desire to be a part of an ambitious research driven environment, I have taken up my doctoral studies at UNB.
+My research interests include High Pressure Cold Spray, Powder Bed Fusion (PBF) based AM technologies, Alloy Design, Statistical modelling & analysis and Material characterization.
+I am also currently working as a teaching assistant at Manufacturing process laboratory. "
+description: " I am driven by my curiosity to understand the world we live in.
+  My fascination with the universe manifests in the form of my interest in science, love for the art and curiosity of the human history and biological evolution.
+I like to read about history, biology, physics, philosophy and anything that broadens my understanding of the universe.
+However, I am also enthralled and captured by the abstract nature of the universe manifested in the form of music/vibrations.
+I appreciate classical and progressive rock music and forms of visual art."
 intro:
   blurbs:
     - image: /img/coffee.png
       text: >
         Hi there, My name is Jagannadh Sripada.
 I am a doctoral student, philomath, fitness and material enthusiast.
     - image: /img/coffee-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and